BadmWe/dspyt-webpage/dspyt/posts/data_collection_ideas.md

 Researchers may look into the Ethereum blockchain use cases and other financial fields such as decentralized exchanges, taxation, auditing, or fraud detection.

-For example, the Ethereum-based smart contracts can be examined for compliance in relation to [OFAC Sanctions](https://home.treasury.gov/policy-issues/office-of-foreign-assets-control-sanctions-programs-and-information).
+For example, the Ethereum based smart contracts can be examined for compliance in relation to [OFAC Sanctions](https://home.treasury.gov/policy-issues/office-of-foreign-assets-control-sanctions-programs-and-information).

 Some notable articles on AML compliance and latest trends include: